 The County of Renfrew owns 51 separate properties (tracts) within 10 municipalities in 20 geographic townships.
 The tracts range in size from Tiny Tract at 10 hectares, to Pershick Tract at 545 hectares.

 County of Renfrew properties are divided into two broad categories, productive and non-productive lands.
 Productive means lands capable of growing timber crops; non-productive means all other land types, such as swamps, lakes and rock outcrops.
 84% of the 6,247 hectares is productive forest land, with the remainder in wetlands, water and other non-productive lands.
-All land within the Renfrew County Forest is certified by the Forest Stewardship Council, an independent, third-party, internationally recognized certification system that ensures County forests are being managed sustainably.
+The forests owned and managed by the County of Renfrew have achieved Forest Stewardship Council® (FSC®) certification (FSC® C018800) through the Eastern Ontario Model Forest’s Forest Certification Program.
+The FSC® is an international, membership-based, non-profit organization that supports environmentally appropriate, socially beneficial, and economically viable management of the world's forests.

 % of Total